rocky-linux/documentation/docs/guides/backup/dump_restore.md

 ## Overview

-`dump` examines files in a filesystem, determines which ones need to be backed up, and copies those files to a specified disk, tape or other storage medium.
+`dump` examines files in a filesystem, determines which to back up, and copies those files to a specified disk, tape or other storage medium.
 The `restore` command performs the inverse function of `dump`.

 This utility is applicable to the following file systems: